Have you recently been ill and though you’ve recovered from the acute symptoms, you still feel terrible, lacking energy and vitality?

 - Chronic bacterial infections – such as borreliosis/Lyme disease

 - Parasites – which may contribute to an iron deficiency

 - Other Nutrient deficiencies – such as vitamin D, magnesium, L-carnitine and co-enzyme Q10 necessary for mitochondria function (cell energy)

 - A current or past stress event/shock/trauma (psychoneuroimmunology)

 - The list goes on…….

 Recovery from Post-viral fatigue

-As a naturopath, I work to restore function by taking a thorough case history and looking for the underlying drivers (using naturopathic techniques and devices mentioned above), I can determine system dysfunction and imbalances and work with the patient to improve function and restore good health.
+As a naturopath, I work to restore function by taking a thorough case history and looking for the underlying drivers.
+I determine system dysfunction and imbalances and work with the patient to improve function and restore good health.